 Our outreach efforts continue.
 We invite everyone to Like Us on Facebook at facebook.com/pacpalicc.org!
-Look for PPCC volunteers who will be available to answer your questions at the Palisades Farmers Market on Sunday mornings throughout February and March.
+Look for PPCC volunteers who will be available to answer your questions at the Palisades Farmers Market on Sunday mornings beginning in mid-April.
 I hope to see many of you at the Market and at PPCC meetings in 2015!
-And don't forget to email me at email@example.com if you'd like to be added to PPCC's email list for meeting agendas and other notices.
+And don't forget to email me at firstname.lastname@example.org if you'd like to be added to PPCC's email list for meeting agendas and other notices.
 Your questions/concerns and suggestions for improvement are also welcome!

 You are encouraged to attend the Council's Board meetings and make your voice heard in our discussion of community issues.
 The meetings are held in the meeting room of the Palisades Branch Library, 861 Alma Real and start promptly at 7:00 p.m.
 To view the agenda for the next Board meeting see - Upcoming Agenda.